open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 Value of type `map<string, any>` is a map of string keys to `any` values.
 Case sensitivity of keys MUST be preserved.
 The keys in the map MUST be unique (duplicate keys are not allowed).
-The enforcement of uniqueness may be performed in a variety of ways as it best fits the limitations of the particular implementation.
+The enforcement of uniqueness may be performed in a variety of ways and implementations may choose how to enforce this requirement within their limitations.
 The representation of the map is language-dependent.

 Arbitrary deep nesting of values for arrays and maps is allowed (essentially